100% Genuine & All Original

 This watch has obviously been very well cared for and has seen only occasional use, as evidenced by its condition which is completely scratch and blemish-free.
 The rest of the case has no marks, dings or scratches visible to the naked eye and has only required a professional clean and light hand-polish as part of the restoration.

 As ever, our standard advice applies: Vintage watches should be kept clean and dry at all times.

 The Strap and Buckle

-The watch is fitted with a very high quality black alligator strap and plain gold-plated buckle.
-We feel the strap suits the watch nicely.
-However, if a different colour or style of strap is preferred, please let us know and we will do our best to oblige, free of charge.
-We carry tan, conker, dark brown and black in stock in plain padded leather, crocodile skin or lizard skin.
-We can also obtain most types and colours from our partners at ‘Watch Obsession’ within 48hrs.
-Please take a look at their huge range of 18mm straps if you wish here.
+The strap fitted is a new Black Lizard strap with a Longines gold-plated buckle.
+However, if a different colour or style of strap is preferred, please let us know and we will do our best to oblige free of charge.
+We carry tan, conker, dark brown and black in stock and in plain padded leather, or crocodile skin or lizard skin.

 The Box and Papers

-Although there are no original papers with this watch, all the numbers and markings on the watch are correct, dating the watch to 1947.
+Although there are no original papers with this watch, the numbers and markings on the watch are all correct, dating the watch to 1954.

-The hardwood presentation box shown in the photographs will be included with this watch.
+The Longines presentation case shown in the photographs is included with this watch.

 This is a beautiful vintage gold gentleman’s dress watch from one of the most collectable and ‘time honoured’ brands and this watch will make an excellent financial investment as well as be something to treasure and enjoy!
 It is in really excellent original condition throughout and completely practical for use as an everyday watch.
 Provided it is treated carefully and serviced every 2-3 years, it will last another lifetime.
 It carries a great deal more style, individuality and style than a modern watch and to buy the same quality today would cost many more times the price you see here.